gouldberg/vision-transformer-various-trials/README.md

 # vision-transformer-various-trials
-- I have tried image classification by training ViT models by small dataset cifar10 and cifar100 for ViT models, and also have compared with ResNet faminly model as baseline.
+- I have tried image classification by training ViT and other interesting models by small dataset cifar10 and cifar100, and also have compared with ResNet faminly model as baseline.
-- **ViT related/family models** covered here are:
+- **Models** covered here are:
   - **ViT**
   - **SwinTransformer**
     - https://github.com/berniwal/swin-transformer-pytorch